MileHacker Logo

 • Eat at local eateries and markets for authentic, budget-friendly meals.

-• Carry a reusable water bottle to reduce plastic waste and save on bottled water.
+• Bring a refillable water bottle to reduce plastic waste and save on bottled water.

-• Prioritize free activities like walking around the city or visiting non-ticketed viewpoints.
+• Prioritize free activities such as walking around the city or visiting non-ticketed viewpoints.

 Festival & Event-Centered Visits